 How do you wipe a baby girl?

-Always front to back, to avoid spreading bacteria.
+When changing a baby girl diaper, always wipe from front to back, to avoid spreading bacteria.

 How to change a baby boy’s diaper

 Always tuck your baby boy’s penis downwards in his diaper to avoid leaks.

 You might be interested in: